progaurav052/React-practice/hW.md

 -selector
 -addItem action , clearCart action , how to read this store , -Develop and Feature to Remove items from the cart ==> use HOC , and RTK reducers for this

+# Testing from Developer POV
+-Unit testing
+-Integration Testing
+-End to end testing

+-we will be using React Testing library , which had DOM testing library as its basis -react testing library uses jest BTS
+- jest stands for javascript testing framework

+-install React testing library
+-install jest
+-install babel dependencies for jest
+-configure jest to use babel and overide transpilation of babel (By creating .parcelrc )

+jest configuration:

+commands:
+npm init jest@latest ==> creates an configuration file for jest
+// we need to explicitly install jsdom jsdom => we dont run testcases on the server or on chrome ... for this we need an env , jsdom provides this env

+we need to install @... package ['@babel/preset-react',{runtime :"automatic"}], // will help us to write jsx syntax in the test file inside render()